You can use the Patch Editor in Spark AR Studio to add interactivity, logic and animation to your effects, without needing to know how to write code.

 You can create the patches that control exactly what happens in your effect in the Patch Editor itself.
 To do this, click Add Patch at the bottom of the Patch Editor.
 A menu will appear:

-You could also right click anywhere in the Patch Editor to show this menu.
+You can also right click anywhere in the Patch Editor to show this menu.

 Each of the options in this menu represent a different type of patch.
 For example: